a-ruivo/portfolio/README.md

 2. Create the file [population_extraction.py](project1/pipeline/1.extraction/population_extraction.py) to extract the data from the ibge api and stores it in duckdb.
 3. Create the file [main.tf](project1/infra/main.tf) with the specifications of the remote environment you want to create.
 4. Create the file [population_ingestion.py](project1/pipeline/2.ingestion/population_ingestion.py) in python to import the data from duckdb to a postgreSQL in a remote EC2 environment.
-5. Creathe DBT models transforming the data:[DBT models folder](project1/pipeline/3.transformation/dbt_project1/models/)
+5. Create DBT models transforming the data:[DBT models folder](project1/pipeline/3.transformation/dbt_project1/models/)
-6. - Create an file [app.py](project1/pipeline/4.service/streamlit/app.py) defining the connections and visualisation options you want to build.
+6. Create an file [app.py](project1/pipeline/4.service/streamlit/app.py) defining the connections and visualisation options you want to build.
 > Connect your github account to streamlit indicating where it should look for the file and wait for it to run.
 ![alt text](project1/doc/streamlit.png)
 > To avoid leaking credentials, set up variables within the streamlit application.
 ![alt text](project1/doc/streamlit_secrets.png)
+**-------------- (Next steps in progress) -------------------**
 7. Metabase
 8. Tableau
 9. N8N:[Workflow](project1/pipeline/3.transformation/n8n/n8n_workflow.json) [Trigger](project1/pipeline/3.transformation/n8n/n8n_request.py)